-The city of Siem Reap is situated by the river Tonle Sap, and the villages start just few kilometers away from the main city.
-And I not only opted for a country side tour, I wanted to see a floating village and also wanted to know, how an entire village could float in formation!!
+The city of Siem Reap is situated by the river Tonle Sap, and the villages start just a few kilometers away from the main city.
+And I not only opted for a countryside tour, I wanted to see a floating village and also wanted to know, how an entire village could float in formation!!

 My tour for the day was to a village called Kompong Phluk.
-Going there is easy, a 40 minutes drive from the city to the country side area crossing the green rice fields, where the ferry pier stands.
+Going there is easy, a 40-minute drive from the city to the countryside area crossing the green rice fields, where the ferry pier stands.
 From there another 30 minutes by boat to the floating village.
-On the way I did see other Floating villages, and they all are made of wood and strangely built on a platform which is about 6-9 feet higher from the ground level.
+On the way, I did see other Floating villages, and they all are made of wood and strangely built on a platform which is about 6-9 feet higher from the ground level.
 Even some houses are built on shallow water as well, and none of them look lavish or well thought decorated.

 Hence by this time, this was clear that these villages are simplest in form, and carrying the baggage of poverty for generations.
-By the time the boat left the group at the shore, our guide started briefing.
-The assumption was correct, the faded colours of the wooden walls, the mud roads, the quiet village speaks of hardships and the difficult life the people here living.
+By the time the boat left the group at the shore, our guide started the briefing.
+The assumption was correct, the faded colours of the wooden walls, the mud roads, the quiet village speak of hardships and the difficult life the people here live.

-The little less than an hour’s tour is by foot, getting a glimpse of the village, villagers, the local schools, monastery, the local livelihood etc. Also I was told there are few home stays available for tourists, but surely they will be absolute basic, as you can imagine electricity came to this village just 2 years back.
-Just in case, if you like Smoked fish, you can try here, they get lot of fresh Cat fish in the water, and they make smoke fish with it.
+The little less than an hour’s tour is by foot, getting a glimpse of the village, villagers, the local schools, monastery, the local livelihood, etc. Also, I was told there are few homestays available for tourists, but surely they will be absolute basic, as you can imagine electricity came to this village just 2 years back.
+Just in case, if you like Smoked fish, you can try here, they get a lot of fresh Catfish in the water, and they make smoke fish with it.

-Once got down, we could see small pontoon type boats lined across the other side of that floating embarkation point.
+Once got down, we could see small pontoon-type boats lined across the other side of that floating embarkation point.
 So basically, from here one has to take these small boats to go for the mangrove tour.
-Each boat takes 2 passengers; ticket cost is 5.00 USD per person.
+Each boat takes 2 passengers; the ticket cost is 5.00 USD per person.

-Later these nut-shell like boats sailed on the deep sea and dropped us at another debarkation point which was again a floating restaurant!!
+Later these nut-shell-like boats sailed on the deep sea and dropped us at another debarkation point which was again a floating restaurant!!
 And while I was getting worried as to how to find my guide, he was just there waiting for us.
-So what happens is, after the tour the boats are supposed to drop it’s passengers to this other floating restaurant, from where guests can enjoy the sunset.
-Just imagine, you are standing on the middle of the river and you just have the horizon at the front, where the sun is setting at the other part of the Earth for the day, how the sunset can be like then??
+So what happens is, after the tour, the boats are supposed to drop their passengers to this other floating restaurant, from where guests can enjoy the sunset.
+Just imagine, you are standing in the middle of the river and you just have the horizon at the front, where the sun is setting at the other part of the Earth for the day, how the sunset can be like then??

-In case you are curious like me, these floating restaurants, the small boats at the mangrove.. all of them closes after sunset, as the people go back to their villages.
+In case you are curious like me, these floating restaurants, the small boats at the mangrove.. all of them close after sunset, as the people go back to their villages.